holmergaitan/events-manager/README.md

 The application runs in the 8080 port.
 You can access to the main page in the next url: localhost:8080

 # App endpoints
-To send a new even request, use the next endpoint: localhost:8080/events, POST method
+To send a new event request, use the next endpoint: localhost:8080/events, POST method
 ```
   {